meineke/workflows/sessions/shell.md

         it was proprietary, but AT&T licensed it to other vendors who made their own OSes from it, all of which shared many common properties, allowing the computing world to begin to standardize on a way of interacting with operating systems.
-Some of these lineages are still around, but you probably don't need to worry about them.
+Some of these proprietary Unixes are still around, but you probably don't need to worry about them.
         * True Unixes were really expensive and not accessible to individuals.
 BSD and Linux arose as free and open source Unix clones.
 Today, Linux dominates
             * most public web servers and other internet infrastructure